Define a custom app example

 Example: Separate Protection Policy for canary release

 deployment=stable to the stable release pods.
-The admin also adds the label
+The team adds the label

 deployment=canary to the canary release pod.

-In order to avoid possible data conflicts, the admin creates two custom apps: one for the canary release, and one for the stable release.
+In order to avoid possible data conflicts, the admin will create two custom apps: one for the canary release, and one for the stable release.
 This keeps the backups, snapshots, and clone operations separate for the two groups of Kubernetes objects.

-After the admin adds the cluster to Astra Control, the next step is to define a custom app.
-To do this, the admin clicks the + Define custom app button on the Apps page.
+After the team adds the cluster to Astra Control, the next step is to define a custom app.
+To do this, the team selects the + Define button on the Apps page.

-In the pop-up window which appears, the admin sets
+In the pop-up window which appears, the team sets

-devops-canary-deployment as the app name.
-The admin then chooses the cluster in the Cluster drop-down, then the app’s namespace from the Namespace drop-down.
+devops-canary-deploymentas the app name.
+The team chooses the cluster in the Cluster drop-down, then the app’s namespace from the Namespace drop-down.

-After defining the custom app for the canary deployment, the admin repeats the process for the stable deployment.
+After defining the custom app for the canary deployment, the team repeats the process for the stable deployment.

-After creating the two custom apps, the admin can treat these resources as any other Astra Control application.
-The admin can clone them, create backups and snapshots, and create a custom protection policy for each group of resources based on the Kubernetes labels.
+When the team has finished creating the two custom apps, they can treat these resources as any other Astra Control application.
+They can clone them, create backups and snapshots, and create a custom Protection Policy for each group of resources based on the Kubernetes labels.